InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 ### 4.3 Decoding the GPP String <a name="4.3"></a>

 The GPP string runs the risk of causing errors due to string length so that Fibonacci encoding is used to shorten the string length.
-As a result, you will need to either develop your own decoder or use the IAB provided decoder in order to read the values of the string.
+As a result, you will need to either develop your own decoder or use the IAB-provided decoder in order to read the values of the string.
 Refer to the GPP Consent String Specification for more guidance on decoding the GPP string.

 _Fibonacci Encoding_